koenrane/KR-new-site/content/seeking-power-is-often-convergently-instrumental-in-mdps.md

 > [!math] Theorem summary: “Terminal option” preservation
 > When $\gamma$ is sufficiently close to 1, if two actions allow access to two disjoint sets of “terminal options”, and action $a$ allows access to “strictly more terminal options” than does $a'$, then $a$ is strictly more probable under optimality and strictly POWER-seeking compared to $a’$.
 >
+> > [!note]
-> (This is a special case of the relevant theorems, which don’t require this kind of disjointness.)
+> > This result is a special case of the relevant theorems, which don’t require this kind of disjointness.

 In the **wait** MDP, this is why _waiting_ is more probable under optimality and POWER-seeking when you care enough about the future.
 The full theorems are nice because they’re broadly applicable.
 They give you _bounds_ on how probable under optimality one action is: if action $a$ is the only way you can access many terminal states, while $a’$ only allows access to one terminal state, then when $\gamma \approx 1$, $a$ has many times greater optimality probability than $a’$.
 For example: